 “Since the beginning of the pandemic and the first lockdown, asylum seekers have been left behind in financial support increases where we've since those who receive benefits had an increase to their Universal Credit benefits and asylum seekers and asylum seekers didn't have the same.
 In many way asylum seekers have been let down, but they are also affected by the pandemic.
 So for an organisation to actually think about us and to actually consider the challenges we face as well, I think it's amazing.
 Thank you to all that have been involved in the "No one left behind" project.
 Words can't describe how much you have helped.”

-Dessie Donnelly is Director and a founding member of Belfast based Participation and the Practice of Rights (PPR) organisation.
+Dessie Donnelly is former Director, and one of the original staff members, of Belfast based Participation and the Practice of Rights (PPR) organisation.
 Prior to working with PPR, Dessie was an organiser in the USA and Irish labour movements.
-Dessie is also a software developer and certified linux administrator with an interest in leveraging the power of free and open source software in support of social movements and mutual aid networks.
+Dessie is also a software developer and certified Linux administrator with an interest in leveraging the power of free and open source software in support of social movements and mutual aid networks.